Teams and business

 Turnover happens and a robust offboarding process should be devised early on, clearly stating best practices for closing accounts and cycling passwords after an employee leaves.

-• Create a shared vault for team members during offboarding and ask them to copy items from their Private vault to it.
-When the team member is inevitably suspended, the team will be able to quickly access and use the passwords they need, or transfer accounts to the appropriate people.
+• Create a shared vault for team members during offboarding and ask them to copy items from their Employee vault to it.
+When the team member is suspended, the team will be able to quickly access and use the passwords they need, or transfer accounts to the appropriate people.

 • Even after an employee is suspended, change all of passwords that are outside of 1Password, such as their email account, to immediately revoke their access.